COM 374/574: Communication in Politics

 W 22 Perloff Chapter 5 “Contemporary Political Socialization” and Perloff Chapter 6 “Agenda-Setting”; group meeting: progress report.

-M 27 McChesney Chapter 3 “Will the Internet Set Us Free?” and 2012 Article C; midterm essay assigned.
+M 27 McChesney Chapter 3 “Will the Internet Set Us Free?” and 2012 Chapter 9 Explaining the Vote in the Election of 2012”; midterm essay assigned.

 W 29 Midterm essay due.